OfficeDev/microsoft-teams-emergency-operations-center/Wiki/DeploymentGuide.md

     6.  **TeamsTab.Create** : Allows the app to create tabs in any team in Microsoft Teams, on behalf of the signed-in user.
 This does not grant the ability to read, modify or delete tabs after they are created, or give access to the content inside the tabs.
 TEOC app uses to create the tabs in the team created for the incident.
     7.  **TeamworkTag.ReadWrite** :  Allows the app to read and write tags in Teams without a signed-in user.
 TEOC app uses this permission to create and update the tags which gets created along with the incident.
     8.  **User.Read** : Allows users to sign-in to the app and allows the app to read the profile of signed-in users.
 It also allows the app to read basic company information of signed-in users.
 TEOC app uses to get the current user details in the app.
+    9.  **User.ReadBasic.All** : Allows the app to read a basic set of profile properties of other users in your organization on behalf of the signed-in user.
+TEOC app uses this permission search for other users and assign them roles while creating the incident.

 5. Reach out to your IT admin team to grant consent for the permissions provided.
 If you’re an admin, click on Grant the admin Consent for *******